Grenada Flag

 Stamp Duty on conveyance of real property is 1% of property value.

-Legal fees are negotiable at around 1% - 2% of property value.
-Legal fees may include registration costs that are very minimal such as the XCD5 registration fee.
+Legal fees are negotiable at around 1% to 2% of property value.
+Legal fees may include registration costs that are very minimal such as the ECD5 (US$1.85) registration fee.

 Property Transfer Tax:

-Property Transfer Tax is paid on the transfer of real estate valued in excess of XCD20,000.
-The transfer tax rate is different for citizens of Grenada and non-citizens.
+Property transfer tax is based on the value of the property exceeding ECD20,000 (US$7,407).
+The tax rate is different for citizens of Grenada and non-citizens.

-A non-citizen buying a property pays 10% of property value.
+A non-citizen buying a property pays 10% transfer tax.